ubxtool [-? ] [-c

 Wait for WAIT seconds before exiting.
 Default 2 seconds.

-Delete the value of ITEM name from the GPS (UBX_CFG-VALDEL).
-Returning to the GPS default for that item.
+Delete the value of ITEM name from LAYERS.
+The bit map LAYERS is optional.
+By default, delete in both the BBR and FLASH layers in the receiver (UBX_CFG-VALDEL).
+Returning to the reciver default for that item.
 See the section on CONFIGURATION ITEMS

-Set the value of ITEM name to VAL in the GPS (UBX-CFG-VALSET).
-See the section on CONFIGURATION ITEMS
+Set the value of ITEM name to VAL in LAYERS in the GPS (UBX-CFG-VALSET).
+VAL and the bit mask LAYERS are decimal. ",LAYERS" is optional.
+The default LAYERS are RAM and FLASH See the section on CONFIGURATION ITEMS

 By default, ubxtool collects data from all compatible devices on localhost, using the default GPSD port 2947.
 An optional argument may specify a server to get data from.
 A colon-separated suffix is taken as a port number.
 If there is a second colon-separated suffix, that is taken as a specific device name to be watched.
 Further details on the gps(1) man page.